abtion/rails-template/README.md

 ### Start a new project

-To start a new project with Muffi, simply create a new repository on GitHub using this repository as a template.
+To start up, simply create a new repository on GitHub using this repository as a template.
-(You loose the Muffi history, adding everything in Muffi at that time as a single initial commit)
+(You loose the template's history, adding everything as one initial commit)

-Alternatively, import Muffi into a new repository by going to https://github.com/new/import and specify https://github.com/abtion/muffi.git
+Alternatively, import the template into a new repository by going to https://github.com/new/import and specify https://github.com/abtion/rails-template.git
-(You retain all the Muffi history)
+(You retain all template history history)

 ####